 Berglund Fellows: Bryan Greenway and Michelle Wang

-Development of a smarphone-based hearing aid diary that allows users to report their listening experiences in a concise and clinically useful manner.
+Development of a smartphone-based hearing aid diary that allows users to report their listening experiences in a concise and clinically useful manner.

 Berglund Fellows: Maya Okamura

-Development of a sepcialized water GU water bottle attachment for athletes and people with diabetes.
+Development of a specialized water gel bottle attachment for athletes and people with diabetes.

 Berglund Fellows: Aaron Bergman, Eli Dapolonia, and Josh Kaplan